Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 *Elektro-L N3 LRIT received on 11/2/2024 using a 125 cm dish and a SawBird GOES+.
 Decoded using SatDump.
 Pictured is the autogenerated `NC` (Natural Color) composite.*

 ## Detailed satellite information

-This section will describe the satellites that you can receive as well as their respective signals.

 ---